Rango-bit/FDAPNet/README.md

 # FDAPNet
 This repo is an implementation of the following paper: A Frequency-Domain Attention Pruning Model for Segmentation and Classification of Hepatic Echinococcosis in Ultrasound Images.
 The paper is currently under review at IEEE Journal of Biomedical and Health Informatics.
-We first open-sourced the FDAPNet model code and will release the full project code after the paper is accepted.
+We first open-sourced the FDAPNet model code and will release the complete project code after the paper is accepted.

 The detailed structure of the FDAPNet model is shown in the following figure:
 <p align="center">